Man who stopped rape told ‘You’re dead meat’ before being shot, inquest hears - NewsBreak

 Man who stopped rape told ‘You’re dead meat’ before being shot, inquest hears

-A personal trainer shot dead years after stopping a gang rape was bombarded with threatening messages warning him “You’re dead meat”, his grief-stricken mother has told his inquest.
+A personal trainer shot dead years after stopping a gang rape was bombarded with threatening messages warning him he was “dead meat”, his grief-stricken mother has told his inquest.

-Abraham Badru was just 14 when he was handed a bravery award for going to the rescue of a woman as she was being seriously sexually assaulted, and later gave evidence in court against the suspects, whom he had known while growing up in east London.
+Abraham Badru was just 14 when he was handed a bravery award for helping rescue a woman who was being seriously sexually assaulted and later gave evidence in court against the suspects, whom he had known growing up in east London.

 Ronke Ali Badru, Mr Badru’s mother, said the threatening messages began days after the rape suspects were arrested, telling St Pancras Coroner’s Court on Monday: “Abraham was receiving messages saying ‘You’re dead meat’, ‘You’re a snitch’.